Loading...

 Healthy Fats

-Incorporate healthy fats like olive oil, avocados, or a handful of nuts into your meal.
-Fats can help slow the absorption of glucose.
+Incorporate healthy fats, such as olive oil, avocado, or nuts, into your meal.
+These fats can help slow the absorption of carbohydrates.

 Stay Hydrated